-The first 8 beats of the measure arguably tonicize Jins Bayati on A, though that tonicization is brief, and resolves quickly to the secondary tonic of G via a Nahawand phrase at the end of the measure.
-Starting on measure 2, from beat 4 on, and into measure 3, it should be clear that we are in Jins Rast on G. The notes I'd like to draw your attention to occur within the first three beats of measure 2, the F-half-sharp and E-natural.
+The first 8 beats of the measure arguably tonicize Jins Bayati on A, though that tonicization is brief and resolves quickly to the secondary tonic of G via a Nahawand phrase at the end of the measure.
+Starting in m.
+2, from beat 4 on, and into m.
+3, it should be clear that we are in Jins Rast on G. The notes to which I'd like to draw your attention occur within the first three beats of m.
+2, the F-half-sharp and E-natural.
 How should we account for these notes?
 Are they part of a Jins Bayati on E-natural (a naive interpretation I've actually seen from practitioners-which would be a radically distant modulation)?
-Jins Rast on D (also a rather distant modulation from Bayati on D)?
+Or should they be defined as Jins Rast on D (also a rather distant modulation from Bayati on D)?
 Theoretical sources (and practicing musicians) have difficulty accounting for these notes.
-Yet they are very common in Maqam Bayati; here's another example, from the very popular song "Nura Nura" by Farid el-Atrash:
+Yet they are very common in Magam Bayati; here's another example, from the very popular song "Nura Nura" by Farid el-Atrash (Example 5).

-The same F-half-sharp occurs on the second beat of Bar 3 of my transcription, between extended passages in Jins Nahawand on G and Jins Rast on G. Here there is no E-natural, so should we refer to this mystery passage as the trichord Sikah on F-half-sharp?
+The same F-half-sharp occurs on the second beat of m.
+3 of my transcription, between extended passages in Jins Nahawand on G and Jins Rast on G. Here there is no E-natural, so should we refer to this mystery passage as the trichord Sikah on F-half-sharp?